Amsterdam/mijn-milieu-zone-api/README.md

 ### Deployment

 1. Make sure the env vars described in 'Local development' are set
-3. Run `docker-compose up --build`
-4. Get '/status/health' to check if the API is up and running
+2. Get '/status/health' to check if the API is up and running

 ### Testing